Eunhui-Kim/SciDeBERTa-Fine-Tuning/README.md

    To train a model for named entity recognition, relation extraction, and coreference resolution on the SciERC dataset:

   -  Download the data.
 From the top-level folder for this repo,
-     - enter bash ./scripts/data/get_scierc.sh.
+     - sh ./scripts/data/get_scierc.sh.
    This will download the scierc dataset into a folder ./data/scierc
   - Train the model.
-     - enter bash scripts/train.sh scierc
+     - sh scripts/train.sh scierc

 # Testing SciDeBERTa model
   - You can download SciDeBERTa model from huggingface https://huggingface.co/model/scideberta